garyns/pigpio-dht/README.rst

 Tested against Python >= 3.5.

-It may work with other earlier versions but this has not been confirmed.
+May work with earlier 3.X versions but this has not been confirmed.
+Does not work with Python 2.7.

 Links
 -----